 Adopted during 2010/11 Negotiations Sessions.
-Effective July 1, 2010
+Effective July 1, 2010 Amended during 2023-24 Negotiations to include the last sentence of the first paragraph about concerns.

 ARTICLE 5 JOB VACANCY CONSIDERATION

 Staff members shall have the opportunity to apply for vacancies that may occur in the school district.
 All applicants shall follow prescribed procedures as may be established in making such applications.